eellak/gsoc2018-librecust/README.md

 # Timeline
 The timeline followed throughout librecust development is included in the corresponding [timeline gist](https://gist.github.com/arvchristos/a579323d320b288dbbc50ad547e859ec)

+# Final Report
+The final report for GSOC 2018, as written by Arvanitis Christos, and in the form of a gist file can be found [here](https://gist.github.com/arvchristos/64a4c37bc9060e27ad82fb6258ad9dbf).

 # Future Work
 The following future work can be done to improve the state of Librecust project: